CRM sales tool redesign that improved the lead expiry rate by over 87%

 Users need a seamless, low-learning curve solution.

-Understanding this, I pivoted to design solutions that respected the existing structure of the CRM.
-I focused on providing more contextual information within the familiar layout, ensuring that the tool enhanced their workflow without introducing unnecessary complexity.
+Instead of trying to re-invent the wheel, I focused on providing more contextual information within the familiar layout, ensuring that the tool enhanced their workflow without introducing unnecessary complexity.

 The new task page